DevasiaThomas/Kubernetes-Cluster-Installer-NonHA-CentOS7/README.md

 Ooh,  btw if you ever lose the ``kubeadm join`` command run ``kubeadm token create --print-join-command`` to get a new one.
 You're welcome :)

-Star if you liked it, Watch if you loved it!Peace out!
+Star if you liked it, Watch if you loved it!
+Peace out!